blevergood/Advent-of-Code/2023/Day 5 - If You Give A Seed A Fertilizer/README.md

 You barely have time to agree to this request when he brings up another.
 "While you wait for the ferry, maybe you can help us with our **food production problem.** The latest Island Island Almanac just arrived and we're having trouble making sense of it."

 ## Part One:

+### Summary

+_Given a list of inputs and a set of mapping relationships/transformations (each effectively a piecewise equation) find the minimum output._

+### Problem Statement

 The almanac (your puzzle input) lists all of the seeds that need to be planted.
 It also lists what type of soil to use with each kind of seed, what type of fertilizer to use with each kind of soil, what type of water to use with each kind of fertilizer, and so on.
 Every type of seed, soil, fertilizer and so on is identified with a number, but numbers are reused by each category - that is, soil `123` and fertilizer `123` aren't necessarily related to each other.